Generation X: Rise of the Internet and the dot-com bubble

 By the mid-late 1990s, under Bill Clinton's presidency, economic optimism had returned to the U.S., with unemployment reduced from 7.5% in 1992 to 4% in 2000.
 Younger members of Gen X, straddling across administrations, politically experienced a "liberal renewal".
 In 1997, Time magazine published an article titled "Generation X Reconsidered", which retracted the previously reported negative stereotypes and reported positive accomplishments.
 The article cited Gen Xers' tendency to found technology startup companies and small businesses, as well as their ambition, which research showed was higher among Gen X young adults than older generations.
 Yet, the slacker moniker stuck.
 As the decade progressed, Gen X gained a reputation for entrepreneurship.
 In 1999, The New York Times dubbed them "Generation 1099", describing them as the "once pitied but now envied group of self-employed workers whose income is reported to the Internal Revenue Service not on a W-2 form, but on Form 1099".

 Consumer access to the Internet and its commercial development throughout the 1990s witnessed a frenzy of IT initiatives.
 Newly created companies, launched on stock exchanges globally, were formed with dubitable revenue generation or cash flow.
-When the dot-com bubble eventually burst in 2000, early Gen Xers who had embarked as entrepreneurs in the IT industry while riding the Internet wave, as well as newly qualified programmers at the tail-end of the generation (who had grown up with AOL and the first Web browsers), were both caught in the crash.
-This had major repercussions, with cross-generational consequences; five years after the bubble burst, new matriculation of IT millennial undergraduates fell by 40% and by as much as 70% in some information systems programs.
+When the dot-com bubble eventually burst in 2000, older Gen Xers who had embarked as entrepreneurs in the IT industry while riding the Internet wave, as well as younger Gen Xers who were newly qualified programmers (having used AOL and the first web browsers in high school or college), were both caught in the crash.
+This had major repercussions, with cross-generational consequences; five years after the bubble burst, new matriculation of IT Millennial undergraduates fell by 40% and by as much as 70% in some information systems programs.

 However, following the crisis, sociologist Mike Males reported continued confidence and optimism among the cohort.
 He reported "surveys consistently find 80% to 90% of Gen Xers self-confident and optimistic".
 Males wrote "these young Americans should finally get the recognition they deserve", praising the cohort and stating that "the permissively raised, universally deplored Generation X is the true 'great generation', for it has braved a hostile social climate to reverse abysmal trends".
 He described them as the hardest-working group since the World War II generation.
 He reported Gen Xers' entrepreneurial tendencies helped create the high-tech industry that fueled the 1990s economic recovery.
 In 2002, Time magazine published an article titled Gen Xers Aren't Slackers After All, reporting that four out of five new businesses were the work of Gen Xers.